 10. Fiber for Skin

 A high-fiber diet can do wonders for your skin and increase its appearance from the inside out.
 Fewer calories with more nutrients is another benefit offered by fiber, which makes your skin glow and young looking.

 Dietary Fiber in Childhood

-Dietary fiber should be considered as an important ingredient in your children’s diet, as it may contribute to significant immediate and future health benefits.
-Some of the major benefits of adding fiber in your child’s diet include prevention and treatment of childhood obesity; maintenance of normal blood glucose, lipid values, and blood pressure; and risk reduction for future chronic diseases, such as cancer, cardiovascular disease (CVD), and type 2 diabetes.
-Also, a child having a high fiber diet consumes a nutrient dense diet and is less likely to fall ill and more likely to stay fit and healthy.
+Dietary fiber should be considered an important ingredient in your children’s diet, as it may contribute to significant immediate and future health benefits.
+Some of the major benefits of adding fiber to your child’s diet include prevention and treatment of childhood obesity; maintenance of normal blood glucose, lipid values, and blood pressure; and risk reduction for future chronic diseases, such as cancer, cardiovascular disease (CVD), and type 2 diabetes.
+Also, a child having a high-fiber diet consumes a nutrient-dense diet and is less likely to fall ill and more likely to stay fit and healthy.